 It is made from a hard but not brittle plastic.
 It doesn’t feel like it will break easily.
 Originally, I thought this was supposed to fit on the aquarium–but after installing it there, I realized it is probably designed to fit on the bucket to keep the hose in place and prevent it from slipping out–which has happened to me a few times before.

-The vice fit well on the bucket.
+The vice fits well on the rim of the bucket.
 I was able to tighten it so that it didn’t wiggle much and it was designed to fit snugly just on the plastic rim at the top of the bucket.

 Next, I had to figure out what to do with these two pieces